mafintosh/merkle-tree-stream/README.md

 `hash` is the hash of a tree node.

 You can always access the current partial roots of the merkle tree by accessing `stream.roots`.
-If the number of numbers written to the stream is not a power of `2` then `stream.roots` will contain more than 1 node.
+If the number of nodes written to the stream is not a power of `2` then `stream.roots` will contain more than 1 node (at most `log2(number-of-nodes-written)`).
 Otherwise it will contain just a single root.

 ## Related